Releasing our short film, and what’s next for our feature?

 RENDERING

 We had 2 basic rendering solutions to choose from in UNREAL: Lumen and Path Tracing.
 Path tracing was theoretically more accurate and closer to our old renderer: “Arnold”, but it proved very, very slow and prone to crashes.
 It also seemed to lack functionality with a lot of the inbuilt-systems (smoke/hair/flares etc.) And we just couldn’t get it to work well with our scene.
-Lumen looks slightly more stylised, but has lovely light bounces and gave our world a nice hyper-real look that suits our production well.
+Lumen looks slightly more stylised, but has lovely light bounces and gave our world a nice hyper-real look that suits our production perfectly.
 It’s really fast and allows a lot of 2d effects we would have previously done in compositing using Nuke (like depth of field/bokeh/lens flare/glow/vignetting/chromatic aberration.)

 The main issue we found was fighting its game-ready optimization systems.
 In Arnold it’s simply a matter of turning up the samples to get a better look.
 In Lumen there are many completely separate systems at work optimizing everything from shadows to hair volumes to light bounces leaking into other frames.
 And on a few occasions these systems were really noticeable in-camera.
 This is a very different way of working for us, and has required a lot of diving into reddit forums and general confusion as we try and work out what is a bug and what is a feature!
 (The software is still technically in Beta so is constantly evolving.)
 Most issues we’ve found have been fixed now, and any remaining will have a Nuke fix or two.
-But overall we’ve managed to use UNREAL pretty much the same as our traditional CGI film pipeline, and it’s worked surprisingly well.
+But overall we’ve managed to use just UNREAL pretty much the same as our traditional CGI film pipeline, and it’s worked surprisingly well.

 TEAM